 Next, your surgeon cuts into the bone to reveal the inside of your impacted tooth.
 Often, your wisdom teeth will be broken into portions to make them easier to extract from the jawbone.
 Once the teeth are removed the area is thoroughly cleaned to remove any debris.

-Finally, the surgical sites are stitched up to promote healing and limit chances of infection.
+Finally, the surgical sites are stitched up to promote healing and limit the chances of infection.

 What is the recovery like after wisdom teeth removal surgery?